mennamamdouh/Analysis-of-Video-Games/Project Documentation/Reporting Phase.md

 For me, this step can be divided into other 3 steps:

 1. Creating visuals and customize them

+    This is done using Power BI
+    + First, I've imported the tables and changes some of their columns' types to be ready to deal with
+    + Second, I've created a __Measures__ table to contain all the calculations I'll make for visualization such as number of games and platforms
+    + Third, I've started to visualize

 2. Planning for the report's final look according to the visuals created (sketch)

 3. Finishing the report

 After those 3 steps, I've got many insights about every information I've drawn.